poe-platform/vicuna-13b-v1.5-bot/README.md

-# Nous Hermes Llama 2 13B
+# Vicuna 13B V1.3

-Available for use at: https://poe.com/Nous-Hermes-L2-13b
+Available for use at: https://poe.com/Vicuna-13B-V13